bibekanandadatta/JHU-Dissertation-Template/README.md

     \chapter[short-chapter-name]{long-chapter-title}
     ```
   - If customizing the header becomes too difficult, you can also consider removing all the header options by commenting them out in the document section of the `00-main.tex` file.
 In that case, remove the `includehead`, `headheight`, and `headsep` options from the `\geometry{ ... }` command in the `PACKAGE OPTION` section.
-  -If you make changes in `\HeaderHeight`, then you may have to change the `ADHOC HEIGHT ADJUSTMENT VARIABLES` to obtain consistent formatting (although inconsistency is hard to notice with bare eyes), use `\fgruler` package as shown above.
+  -If you make changes in `\HeaderHeight`, then you may have to change the `ADHOC HEIGHT ADJUSTMENT VARIABLES` to obtain consistent formatting (although inconsistency is hard to notice with bare eyes), use the `\fgruler` package as shown above.

 - To list items, use `enumerate` and `itemize` environments.
 But make sure to customize the spacing to have consistent typography with the double-spaced text document.

-- You can add algorithms using the `algorithm2e` package, and codes using the `listings` and `minted` packages.
-Customize these packages to your needs/preferences.

 - To use colors in your writing (such as hyperlinking or text coloring) or drawing, you can consider using the `xcolor` package with the `dvipsnames` option (already loaded with this option in the preamble).
 Check [how to use colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).